 We'll do everything possible not to damage or lose your checked baggage, but sometimes it happens.
 If your baggage does not arrive in the condition in which it was received, or if it doesn't arrive with you, we'll do our best to make things right.
 First off, it's really important for you to report property loss or damage before you leave the airport.
 All baggage loss and damage claims must be made within four hours of your flight's arrival.
 We sincerely want to help, so we need to know as soon as possible.

 We have some extensive language about loss, damage and delay of property included in our Contract of Carriage (PDF) which you can view by clicking the link.
 In the meantime, here's an important excerpt:

-Liability for loss or damage to checked baggage is limited to $3,300 per ticketed passenger.
+Liability for loss or damage to checked baggage is limited to $3,400 per ticketed passenger for domestic travel.

 International Liability Limit

 For travel governed by the Warsaw Convention, liability is limited to USD 9.07 per pound, or actual value, whichever is less, for checked baggage and USD $400 per passenger for unchecked baggage.